Meadow pipit: Description

-It is similar to the red-throated pipit A. cervinus, which is more heavily streaked and (in summer only) has an orange-red throat, and to the tree pipit A. trivialis, which is slightly larger, less heavily streaked, and has stronger facial markings and a shorter hind claw.
-The song of the meadow pipit accelerates towards the end while that of the tree pipit slows down.
+It is similar to the red-throated pipit A. cervinus, which is more heavily barred and (in summer only) has an orange-red throat, and to the tree pipit A. trivialis, which is slightly larger, less heavily streaked, and has stronger facial markings and a shorter rear claw.
+The song of the meadow pipit accelerates towards the end, while that of the tree pipit slows down.

 Distribution and habitat

-It is primarily a species of open habitats, either uncultivated or low-intensity agriculture, such as pasture, bogs, and moorland, but also occurs in low numbers in arable croplands.
-In winter, it also uses saltmarshes and sometimes open woodlands.
-It is a fairly terrestrial pipit, always feeding on the ground, but uses elevated perches such as shrubs, fence lines, or electricity wires as vantage points to watch for predators.
+It is primarily a species of open habitats, either uncultivated or low-intensity agriculture, such as grassland, moorland, and heathland, but also occurs in small numbers on arable land.
+In winter, it also uses saltmarshes and sometimes open woodland.
+It is a fairly terrestrial pipit, always feeding on the ground, but using elevated perches such as shrubs, fence lines, or electric wires as vantage points to watch for predators.

-The estimated total population is 12 million pairs.
-It is an abundant species in the north of its range, and generally the commonest breeding bird in most of upland Britain, but less common further south.
+The total population is estimated at 12 million pairs.
+It is an abundant species in the north of its range, and generally the most common breeding bird of the British uplands, but is less common further south.
 Breeding densities range from 80 /km2 in northern Scandinavia, to 5–20 /km2 in grassland in the south of the breeding range, and just 1 /km2 in arable farmland.
 A few isolated breeding pairs are recorded from south of the main range, in the mountains of Spain, Italy, and the northern Balkans.
-A general decline in the population has occurred over the past 17 years, most notable in French farmland, with a 68% drop.
+There has been a general decline in the population over the past 17 years, most notablly in French farmland, where the species has declined by 68%.

 Behaviour

 Breeding

-The nest is on the ground hidden in dense vegetation, with two to seven (most often three to five) eggs; the eggs hatch after 11–15 days, with the chicks fledging 10–14 days after hatching.
-Two broods are commonly raised each year.
+The nest is on the ground concealed in dense vegetation, with two to seven (usually often three to five) eggs; the eggs hatch after 11–15 days, with the chicks fledging 10–14 days after hatching.
+Two broods are usually raised each year.
 This species is one of the most important nest hosts of the cuckoo, and it is also an important prey species for merlins and hen harriers.

 Food and feeding

-Its food is primarily insects and other invertebrates, mostly small items less than 5 mm long.
-It also eats the seeds of grasses, sedges, rushes, and heather, and crowberry berries, mainly in winter.
+Its diet mainly consists of insects and other invertebrates, mostly small items less than 5 mm long.
+It also eats the seeds of grasses, sedges, rushes, and heather, and crowberry berries, especially in winter.